chris-poed/kotlin-diary/kotlin_bites/09_using_gradle.md

 }
 ```

 The IntelliJ IDE will detect you made some changes to the file, and will prompt you to "sync" the project — which means installing the new dependencies, and re-building the project.

-You can also use the keyboard shortcut `Shift+Cmd+I`
+You can also use the keyboard shortcut `Shift+Cmd+I` on macOS.

 ![](./intellij5.png)

 ## Using the library `http4k`

-Once the Gradle sync is done (and successful), we can use classes, types and functions from the installed libraries in our code:
+Once the Gradle sync is done (and successful), we can use classes, types and functions from the installed libraries in our code.

+The following code is an example of importing and using the different classes and functions from the library in the `main` function.

 ```kotlin
 // file: Main.kt